Position space analysis of the AdS (in)stability problem: Introduction

-Finally, one might have the impression that the complicated behavior in AdS space comes from the tension between two dynamics: gravitational self-interaction, which squeezes things together during a bounce, and some dispersion effect, which pulls things apart during the propagation in the asymptotic region.
-We do not find such a competition at this time scale.
-As our position-space method indicates, both focusing and defocusing occur when the mass is near the origin.
-They both come from the gravitational self-interaction and have nothing to do with the propagation in asymptotically AdS space.
-One might wonder why gravity, as an attractive force, can sometimes defocus energy.
-It should not be surprising if we recall that gravitational tidal forces tend pull things apart.
-We indeed observe a similarity between our results and the usual tidal force.

-After appreciating the equal roles of focusing and defocusing in the gravitational dynamics, the stable, quasi-periodic solutions are easy to understand.
-They represent trajectories in the phase space that alternate between focusing and defocusing dynamics.
-As a result, they may form quasi-closed loops.
+In Sec.~\ref{sec-dis} we present the new intuition our method provides and propose a conjecture on the structure of the phase space.
+Based on the symmetry between focusing and defocusing dynamics, the stable, quasi-periodic solutions can be understood as trajectories that alternate between the two.
+As a result, they may form quasi-closed loops in phase space.
 In fact, some unstable solutions are also known to exhibit this alternating behavior while in the weak-gravity regime.
-Based on this understanding of the dynamics, we propose a conjecture on how to partition, or foliate, the phase space of small perturbations in AdS space.
+Based on this understanding of the dynamics, we propose a conjecture on how to visualize the phase space of small perturbations in AdS space.

-The rest of this paper proceeds as follows: In Sec.~\ref{sec-review} we briefly review the recent progress on this topic and present the scaling argument why stability is at least as generic as collapse.
-In Sec.~\ref{sec-weakG} we outline our method of weak-gravity perturbation theory applied to position space.
-In Sec.~\ref{sec-proof} we prove the one-to-one correspondence between focusing and defocusing energy.
-In Sec.~\ref{sec-dis} we present the new intuitions our method provides and propose a conjecture on the structure of the phase space.
 We also discuss how these gravitational calculations can shed light on the general concepts of thermalization in a closed system.
+In particular, contrary to conventional wisdom, black hole formation at the $\epsilon^{-2}$ time scale is not necessarily the holographic dual of thermalization in the boundary field theory.
+If the thermal gas phase is the equilibrium state, then black hole formation describes prethermalization that significantly delays true thermalization\cite{TroChe11,GriKuh11}.

 In Sec.~\ref{sec-sum}, we provide a quick summary of six major points of this paper.
 In Appendices \ref{sec-shift} and \ref{sec-examples}, we provide the computational details of our method and numerical examples to demonstrate how the shape of the profile determines whether its energy is focused or defocused.